Camp Programs and Rates

 In order to register for a program at Camp Collins both the Camper and the Parent/Guardian must read, agree to, and sign our Commitment and Cancellation Agreements.
 Below you will find the Camper and Parent/Guardian Agreements for our various programs.
 These agreements are listed on the Registration Forms of all programs.

 - Parent/Guardian Commitment and Cancellation Agreement

-Included here is the required $50 deposit; I understand that the deposit is nonrefundable.
-I agree to pay the remaining balance of the camp fee in full no later than June 1, 2020.
+Included with registration is a required $50 deposit.
+I understand that the deposit is nonrefundable.
+I agree to pay the remaining balance of the camp fee in full no later than June 1st, 2020.
 A space will not be held past June 1st without full payment.
-If I register after June 1, 2020 I understand that payment in full is required to complete my camper’s registration.
-I understand that after June 1st 50% of the total camp fee is refundable three weeks prior to the start of my child’s session.
-Transferring my child to another session of camp is allowed provided space is available and a written request is received at least three weeks prior to the start of their original session.
-I understand that no refunds are given if a child leaves camp early for any reason, drops within three weeks of their session start date, or does not show up on the first day of camp.
+If I register after June 1st, 2020 I understand that payment in full is required to complete my camper’s registration.
+I understand that after June 1st, only 50% of the total camp fee is refundable 3 weeks prior to the start of my child’s session.
+Transferring my child to another session of camp is possible provided space is available and a written request is received at least 3 weeks prior to the start of their original session.
+I understand that no refunds are given if a child leaves camp early for any reason, drops within 3 weeks of their session start date, or does not show up on the first day of camp.

 NEW TEEN ADVENTURE CAMP | YMCA CAMP DUNCAN'S WOODS